 Despite all the tell-tale markings of a reboot, The Batman’s place in the loose continuity of Warner Bros’s DC film slate is still up for debate.
 During the early phases of development, Reeves suggested it could take place out of continuity like Joker, but quickly backpedaled to say it will have some ties and maybe even a cameo or two.
 At the same time, recasting Jim Gordon, who was played by J.K.
 Simmons in Justice League, with Wright also suggests the film is in a world all its own.
 But then again, the DC Universe is a place where world-changing events create convenient retcons.
 Pattinson could simply replace Affleck’s Batman in the new DC film reality where Wonder Woman (Gal Gadot) co-exists with Harley Quinn (Margot Robbie) and the Suicide Squad of 2021.
 Is all depends on whether or not Reeves would be interested in utilizing any of those ideas or, indeed, if Pattinson would want to bring his Batman to play with the other DC film heroes.

-The film will be released in the midst of a calendar that includes The Suicide Squad and Black Adam at the end of 2021.
-We wouldn’t put it past Warner Bros. to try to connect them, but we won’t be disappointed if they remain separate.
-In the meantime, though, the principle cast is expected to return for at least two sequels to The Batman.
+The film will be released at the beginning of a full roster for the DC film universe, which includes The Flash, Aquaman and the Lost Kingdom, and Black Adam.
+We wouldn’t put it past Warner Bros. to try to connect them all to The Batman, but we won’t be disappointed if they remain separate.
+In the meantime, though, the principal cast is expected to return for at least two sequels to The Batman.